heniu1985/taurus-mercatus/README.md

 ## General info

 I write that program to learn python and help me in my investitions on Warsaw Stock Exchange (GPW).
-Program will analize quotes from selected companies and send email (later sms) if the conditions of my strategy are met.
+Program will analize quotes from selected companies and send email if the conditions of my strategy are met.

 ## Technologies